ayatullah34/Vending-Machine-Case-React-Typescript/README.md

 The machine has an energy efficiency system, which includes lighting, cooling, and a robot that consumes 2 units of energy each.
 The total energy consumption is limited to 5 units, so the cooling system will be disabled when a product is selected, and the lighting and robot will be activated.
 If the robot is disabled, the cooling system will be activated to keep the products at 6°C.

 There is a cancel button that allows users to cancel their transactions and receive a refund.
 A selected product can be canceled by clicking on it again, but once a product is canceled, it cannot be selected again.
-The application supports both Turkish and English languages, and the language can be changed by clicking on the flag icon in the header.
-There are custom tooltip messages displayed when hovering over elements such as lighting and buttons, and toast messages are displayed using the react-toastify library to provide users with information.
-The application was developed using React, TypeScript, and Sass,to instantly convert SCSS files to CSS, Gulp was used, Jest was used for unit testing and was deployed using Netlify.
-You can view the live application using this URL: 'https://elaborate-cat-95dd4d.netlify.app/'.
+The application supports both Turkish and English languages with `i18n`, and the language can be changed by clicking on the flag icon in the header.
+There are `custom tooltip` messages displayed when hovering over elements such as lighting and buttons, and toast messages are displayed using the `react-toastify` library to provide users with information.
+The application was developed using `React`, `TypeScript`, and `Sass`,to instantly convert SCSS files to CSS, `Gulp` was used, `Jest` was used for unit testing and was deployed using `Netlify`.
+You can view the live application using this URL: `https://elaborate-cat-95dd4d.netlify.app/`.

+## Structure
+* The folder named `__test__` contains unit tests related to the application.
+* The `public/assets` folder contains SVG images, and the '/products' folder contains images of products that can be automatically selected.
+* Under the `src` folder, there is a `components` folder that includes all the folders used in the application.
+* The `src/constant` folder contains common functions used in the application.
+* The `src/dist` folder contains a `styles.css` file that holds all the CSS files converted from SCSS.
+* The `src/hooks` folder includes a custom hook used for the timer.
+* The `src/interfaces` folder contains files for all the interfaces related to the components.
+* The `src/locales` folder contains `en.json` and `tr.json` files for language support translations.
+* Under the `src/redux` folder, there is a store definition necessary for Redux and a `machineSlice` file.
+* The `src/sass` folder includes SCSS files divided into folders written with SASS.
+* The `src/utilities` folder contains a custom `Tooltip` file that can be customized and used throughout the application.
+* Additionally, the `index` file is located under the `src` folder and serves as the main file with configuration for i18n.
+* Also, configuration files such as `jest.config.js`, `babel.config.js`, `gulp.js`, and `webpack.config.js` are stored in the root directory.

 ## Available Scripts